ingo/ingo.github.io/_recipes/bruschetta_with_fresh_tomato_and_basil.md

 title: Bruschetta with Fresh Tomato and Basil
 ---

 Served piled atop warm, garlicky toast for an easy appetizer or light meal.
 The fresh tomatoes, flavored with olive oil, vinegar and basil make a simple yet delicious topping.
 When served on the crisp garlic toasts, it creates the perfect balance of flavors and textures.
-A great easy recipe using summer's fresh tomatoes.
-This recipe is courtesy of David Rosengarten from the Food Network.
-It's a simple and delicious dish that can be prepared in just a few steps.
-The combination of fresh tomatoes and basil makes for a refreshing and flavorful topping for the bruschetta.

 ### Ingredients